How Does Teeth Polishing Work? Is Dental Polishing Worth It?

 When you break it down, there are basically three reasons why teeth polishing is a part of your routine dental checkup is for:

-Most prophy paste (what we in the dental world call polishing products) are flavored.
+Most prophy paste (what we in the dental world call teeth polishing products) are flavored.
 Mint is the most popular, but some offices have berry flavored, orange, or even chocolate.
 Bubble gum is a big hit with the kids.

 If you were to walk straight out of the room after your hygienist cleaned off the tartar and flossed your teeth, you would probably still be tasting some of the buildup in your mouth (ew!)
 And for people who have gingivitis or gum disease, it’s common for their gums to bleed easily when they’re touched.
 Following up with polish after your dental cleaning can get rid of any of the aftertaste of a gum treatment.
-At the very least you would want some mouthwash.
+At the very least you would want some mouthwash after polishing teeth.

-Polishing with prophy paste gives you that fresh taste inside of your mouth, after all that icky sticky bacteria has been cleaned out.
+Teeth polishing with prophy paste gives you that fresh taste inside of your mouth, after all that icky sticky bacteria has been cleaned out.
 Like that clean taste you get right after brushing your teeth in the morning.

 So instead of your mouth tasting like plaque residue, you walk out the door with it feeling fresh.

-Remove Stains From Enamel
+Remove Stains From Tooth Enamel

-“Extrinsic” (external) stains are the ones that build up on the outside of your teeth (intrinsic stains are the ones inside of enamel, that you have to remove with whitening products.)
+“Extrinsic” (external) stains are the ones that build up on the outside of your teeth (intrinsic stains are the ones inside your tooth enamel, that you have to remove with whitening products.)
 When you get your teeth polished, these tenacious stains are buffed off your teeth for a fresher and whiter glow.

 Aside from buffing away loose plaque, one of the biggest benefits of teeth polishing is that it cleans off any superficial tooth stains.
 So, if you love coffee, drink tea, or sip on red wine here and there, the polish can lift off those extrinsic (external) stains that have accumulated since your last teeth cleaning.
 Anything deeper would need to be treated with a whitening gel.